webcreate/infinite-ajax-scroll/docs/events.md

 Triggered right after the `hit` event.
 Indicating that the next page will be loaded.

-argument  | type  | description
+property  | type  | description
 --------- | ----- | -------------
-pageIndex | int  | The page index of the current page (not the page that is about to be loaded)
+pageIndex | int   | The page index of the next page (the page that is about to be loaded)

 > pageIndex is zero indexed.
 This means the index starts at 0 on the first page.